 V. Conclusions

-Although redistricting in Mexico has not been highly politicized in the past, it cannot be said to be a transparent process, or free of political tensions in the short and long term.
+Although redistricting in Mexico has not been highly politicized in the past, it cannot be said to be a transparent process, and this lack of transparency generates unnecessary political tensions in both the short and long term.
 Looking ahead to the 2018 election, for example, it is not clear what optimization method, criteria or weighting the INE will use to redraw the boundaries of 300 federal districts.
 The districts that will be used in the 2018 election will, for the first time, be the battleground where elected representatives will try to build closer ties with the electorate in order to stay in office for up to three consecutive periods.
 In theory, these districts will serve to reelect legislators in subsequent elections, in 2021, 2024 and 2027.